 Here’s some photos from some of the special events we’ve had over the last couple of weeks.
 Enjoy.

-Teddy might have the answer sheet, but Ashlee’s Dad has a body slam that will prevent him from being able to submit it.
+He might have the answer sheet, but this Dad has a body slam that will prevent him from being able to submit it.

-Cute foreground, rubbish background (not Ava-Lee, the actual rubbish)
+Cute foreground, rubbish background (not our lovely students, the actual rubbish)